Records: Hempstead top cop charged with corruption

 He said Johnson, a Baldwin resident and father of two, had served 24 years on the force and made chief last year after repeatedly scoring first on the test for the position.
 He said Johnson wouldn’t step down.

-Pettus also pleaded not guilty to the indictment, which included charges of tampering with public records, grand larceny, official misconduct, obstructing government administration and conspiracy.
+Pettus also pleaded not guilty to charges in two indictments, which included charges of tampering with public records, grand larceny, official misconduct, obstructing government administration and conspiracy.

-William Mendez, a Hempstead business owner, also pleaded not guilty to the same charges.
+William Mendez, a Hempstead business owner, and Hempstead police Sgt.
+Joseph Savino also pleaded not guilty to many of the same charges.

+The indictments mark another episode in a continuing series of corruption arrests involving Hempstead Village police and government officials.

 The police force’s deputy chief, Richard Holland, pleaded not guilty to bribery last year and his case remains pending.